serverless/serverless/docs/providers/aws/guide/services.md

 <!--
-title: Serverless Framework - AWS Lambda Guide - Services & Projects
+title: Serverless Framework - AWS Lambda Guide - Services
 menuText: Services
 menuOrder: 3
 description: How to manage and configure serverless services, which contain your AWS Lambda functions, their events and infrastructure resources.